ianmelendez95/swift-parsers/README.md

 and return the new value `(tagName, value)` - our attribute key value pair"

 ### Combinatory Parsing From Scratch

-Combinatory parsing is simply an extension of the age old process of tackling meaningful challenges - solving smaller problems and combining them to solve larger ones.

-Anyway, onto combinatory parsing!

 First - what is a parser?